Wolferacing/wolfsdenvideo/DEPLOYMENT.md

 ### Automated Database Migration

-The application includes a built-in, automated process to migrate your data from one PostgreSQL database to another with zero data loss and minimal downtime.
-This is particularly useful for moving from a temporary database (like Render's free-tier instances which expire after 90 days) to a permanent one (like Neon or Supabase).
+The application includes a built-in, automated process to migrate your data from one database to another with zero data loss and minimal downtime.
+This is particularly useful for moving from a temporary database (like Render's free-tier instances which expire after 90 days) to a permanent one.

-The migration is triggered by setting a `NEW_DATABASE_URL` environment variable.
+The migration is triggered by setting both a `DATABASE_URL` (for the old DB) and a `NEW_DATABASE_URL` (for the new DB) environment variable.

 #### Migration Steps on Render

 1.  **Provision Your New Database:**
-    -   Create your new, permanent PostgreSQL database on a service like Neon.
+    -   Create your new, permanent database (e.g., on Neon, Supabase, or another Render PostgreSQL instance).
     -   Obtain its connection string (URL).

 2.  **Set the Migration Variable:**